Spurs in a Bathroom

 Note 1, The general requirements of Parts 1 to 6 of the regulations are applicable within the zones of a room containing a bath or shower but are also supplemented by the additional requirements set out in part 701 of BS 7671.

-For further information on IP ratings in bathrooms see IP Ratings of Electrical Equipment in Bathrooms
+For further information see IP Ratings of Electrical Equipment in Bathrooms

 Spurs in Bathrooms